Mastering Python Type Hints: A Comprehensive Guide to Argument Typing

 names: List[str] = ["Alice", "Bob", "Charlie"]

-• numbers: a list of integers (int)
+• numbers: list of integer type (int)

-• names: a list of strings (str)
+• names: list of string type (str)

 from typing import Tuple